fabacab/wp-seedbank/readme.txt

 == Changelog ==

+= Version 0.4.3 =

+* Feature: "My Seeds" link takes you to a filtered view of all Seed Exchange Posts.
+* Translations for Hindi (`hi_IN`) are now available.
+* Updated translations for Swedish and Italian.

 = Version 0.4.2 =

 * Feature: Add a new common name directly from the Seed Exchange Details box.
 Simply type the common name you're posting about and, if it already exists, it will automatically be filled in.
 If it doesn't exist, saving your post will add it to the list of available common names.